gorgonia/tensor/README.md

 Currently, the tensor package supports limited type of genericity - limited to a tensor of any primitive type.

 # How This Package is Developed #
 Much of the code in this package is generated.
-The code to generate them is in the directory `genlib2`.
+The code to generate them is in the directory `genlib2`. `genlib2` requires [`goimports`](https://godoc.org/golang.org/x/tools/cmd/goimports) binary to be available in the $PATH.

+## Tests ##
+Tests require python with numpy installed.
+You can select which python intepreter is being used by setting the environment variable `PYTHON_COMMAND` accordingly.
+The default value is `python`.

 ## Things Knowingly Untested For ##
 - `complex64` and `complex128` are excluded from quick check generation process [Issue #11](https://github.com/gorgonia/tensor/issues/11)